coleifer/kt/docs/api.rst

     .. py:attribute:: error

-        Return the error message for the last error reported by the server.
+        Return a 2-tuple of error code and message for the last error reported by the server (if set).

+    .. py:method:: optimize(options)

+        :param str options: option format string to use when optimizing database.
+        :return: boolean indicating success

+    .. py:method:: synchronize()

+        :return: boolean indicating success

+        Synchronize data to disk.

+    .. py:method:: copy(path)

+        :param str path: destination for copy of database.
+        :return: boolean indicating success

+        Copy the database file to the given path.

     .. py:method:: get_range(start, stop=None, max_keys=0)